SnowflakePowered/snowflake/README.md

 API Documentation
 -----------------
 This early in development, the API specification is still uncertain.
-Further along, more comprehensive API documentation will be provided.\
+Further along, more comprehensive API documentation will be provided.

 Legal
 -----
 Snowflake is licensed under the Apache License 2.0.
+However any fork of the [codebase prior to the relicensing to Apache 2](https://github.com/snowflake-frontend/snowflake/commit/b0286553ec0887ce406420827a2ba0c20aa78117#diff-d41d8cd98f00b204e9800998ecf8427e) must be distributed under the GNU GPL v3.
+Any fork of the codebase after that commit is can be distributed under the Apache 2 license.
 Snowflake does not in any way facilitate the download of illegal ROM images or warez of any kind.